-The LpCfg utility commands use both of the following items:
+The LpCfg utility commands use the following conventions:

 - One space between the command name and the first argument. - One space between additional arguments.

 NOTE: Do not put a space before or after the equal sign within an argument.

 WWN values are reported and specified with two 4-byte hexadecimal words - WWN word 0 (w0) and WWN word 1 (w1).
 To make the full WWN, concatenate the w0 and w1 values.